General air quality information

 - Promote energy efficiency, waste minimisation and management

-- Ensure compliance with other EU Directives, Community and national environmental quality standards (EQSs) and domestic regulations; and
+- Ensure compliance with other EU Directives, Community and national environmental quality standards (EQSs) and domestic regulations

 - Apply Best Available Techniques - BAT (see below)